TestingDocs.com

 Overview

-Java switch statement is a control structure and is used to when we need to make multiple decisions in the Java program.
-We can replace if-else-if ladder with switch statements.
+Java switch statements are control structures used when we need to make multiple decisions in the Java program.
+We can replace the if-else-if ladder with switch statements.

 Syntax